Adaptive Log-Euclidean Metrics for SPD Matrix Learning: Experiments

-We denote $\{d_0, d_1,\cdots,d_L\}$ as the dimensions of each BiMap layer in SPDNet backbone.
-Following the settings in \citet{brooks2019riemannian}, all networks are trained by the default SGD with a fixed learning rate $\gamma$, and with a batch size of 30.
-To make ALog start from the vanilla matrix logarithm, the parameters in MUL, DIV and RELU are initialized as 1,1 and $e$, respectively.
-By abuse of notation, SPDNet-ALog-MUL is abbreviated as ALog-MUL, meaning we substitute the LogEig layer (matrix logarithm) in SPDNet with our proposed ALog optimized by MUL.
+We denote $\{d_0, d_1,\cdots,d_L\}$ as the dimensions of each transformation layer in the SPDNet backbone.
+Following the settings in \cite{brooks2019riemannian}, all networks are trained by the default Riemannian SGD \cite{becigneul2018riemannian} with a fixed learning rate $\gamma$ and batch size of 30.
+To make ALog start from the vanilla matrix logarithm, the parameters in MUL, DIV, and RELU are initialized as 1,1 and $e$, respectively.
+By abuse of notation, SPDNet-ALog-MUL is abbreviated as ALog-MUL, denoting that we substitute the LogEig layer (matrix logarithm) in SPDNet with our proposed ALog optimized by MUL.
+All experiments use an Intel Core i9-7960X CPU with 32 GB RAM.